 The Yorkshire Poll Tax Rolls of 1379 list the following: Willelmus de Newsom, dwelling at Newsholm; Alicia de Neusom; and Willelmus de Newsome.

 Newsham Abbey was an abbey in Newsham, a small hamlet north of Brocklesby village in Lincolnshire.
 The abbey was the first Premonstratensian house established in England, in 1143.
 It was suppressed in 1536, and today parts of the abbey are visible as earthworks.

 Early History of the Newsombe family

-Another 161 words (12 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newsombe research.
+Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsombe History in all our PDF Extended History products and printed products wherever possible.

 Newsombe Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Newsombe has been spelled many different ways, including Newsham, Newsam, Newsone, Newson, Newsholme, Newsun and many more.